ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_core_2.12.rst

 Python Interpreter Discovery
 ============================

-The default value of ``INTERPRETER_PYTHON_FALLBACK`` changed to ``auto``.
+The default value of ``INTERPRETER_PYTHON`` changed to ``auto``.
 The list of Python interpreters in ``INTERPRETER_PYTHON_FALLBACK`` changed to prefer Python 3 over Python 2.
 The combination of these two changes means the new default behavior is to quietly prefer Python 3 over Python 2 on remote hosts.
 Previously a deprecation warning was issued in situations where interpreter discovery would have used Python 3 but the interpreter was set to ``/usr/bin/python``.

 ``INTERPRETER_PYTHON_FALLBACK`` can be changed from the default list of interpreters by setting the ``ansible_interpreter_python_fallback`` variable.